tim0git/terraform-aws-gameday-template/README.md

 Now when we talk about scaling in terms of ec2 we talk in minutes.
 Even with a custom ami and no user data these things ain't exactly quick!

-Container on the other hand start in seconds.
+Containers on the other hand start in seconds.
 So all we need to wait for is the health check to pass.

 We have to do some port shuffling here tho.
 With ec2 we can just expose the machine on port 80 no drama.